SlowSnowFox/advanced_lane_finding/README.md

 [img3]: ./data/output_images/filter_sample.jpg
 [img4]: ./data/output_images/persp_adj_sample_bin.jpg
 [img5]: ./data/output_images/persp_adj_sample_or.jpg
-[img6]: ./data/output_images/histogram_example.jpg
+[img6]: ./data/output_images/histogram_example.png
 [img7]: ./data/output_images/Lane_Detector_sample.jpg
 [img8]: ./data/output_images/Lane_tracer_sample.jpg
 [img9]: ./data/output_images/complete_pipeline_sample.jpg
-[video1]: ./project_video.mp4 "Video"
+[video1]: ./data/video_result.mp4 "Video"

 ---
-## Overview

 ### Camera Calibration

 The camera matrix was calculated using the well know chess board reference.
 A series of images of a chessboard was provided.
-Because all of the squares share a common z plane and we know the distances between the squares its relatively easy to compute the matrix by using cv2.calibrateCamera and cv2.findChessboardCornersS.
+Because all of the squares share a common z plane and we know the distances between the squares its relatively easy to compute the matrix by using cv2.calibrateCamera and cv2.findChessboardCorners.
-The computed Matrix is then saved and used as the first step in the pipeline.
+The computed matrix is then saved and used as the first step in the pipeline.
-The code for generating the Matrix can be found under camera_calibration.
+The code for generating the matrix can be found under camera_calibration.
-The code for actually applying the distortion correction can be found under pipeline/filter_classes class CamerAdjuster
+The code for actually applying the distortion correction can be found under pipeline/filter_classes class `CamerAdjuster`
 Below is an example of the step.
 <br>